The Ciphertext Outlives Its Key

 Somewhere on a transatlantic fibre link, a packet leaves a national biobank and travels to a research collaborator abroad.
 It contains thousands of sequenced genomes, with consent forms, identifiers, and metadata.
 It is encrypted.
 The key exchange relies on elliptic-curve cryptography, which is the current standard for protecting data in transit.
 By every reasonable measure today, the packet is safe.

 This is the tactic the security community calls Harvest Now, Decrypt Later.
-The first half is happening today.
-The second half is waiting for an instrument that does not yet exist.
+The first half must be treated as a present threat.
+The second half is waiting for an instrument that does not yet exist Source 1 CISA, NSA and NIST, "Quantum-Readiness: Migration to Post-Quantum Cryptography", August 2023 All sources accessed 10 July 2026. https://www.cisa.gov/resources-tools/resources/quantum-readiness-migration-post-quantum-cryptography .

 The arithmetic that does not work

-If the first two added together are greater than the third, the data is already compromised.
-Not metaphorically.
-The ciphertext will outlive the cryptography that protects it.
+If the first two added together are greater than the third, the data is already exposed to the risk that the ciphertext will outlive the cryptography protecting it.
+The point is not that decryption is possible today.
+It is that migration beginning after the inequality has crossed cannot protect every copy already collected.

 For most categories of data, the arithmetic is uncomfortable but manageable.
 Financial transactions have confidentiality horizons measured in years.
 Communications metadata in months.
 Even classified material, though sensitive, usually has a defined downgrade path.

 A genomic sequence has none of these properties.
 It is confidential for as long as its subject is alive.
-Unlike a password or a credit card number, it cannot be rotated.
-It cannot be revoked.
-It also implicates people who never consented to its disclosure: full siblings share roughly half of it, parents and children share roughly half of it, more distant relatives share progressively less but still measurably so.
-A single sequence, broken thirty years from now, retroactively exposes a family that may not have existed at the time the sequence was collected.
+Unlike a password or a credit card number, it cannot be rotated or revoked.
+It also implicates people who never consented to its disclosure: full siblings share roughly half of their inherited DNA, as do parents and children, while more distant relatives share progressively less but still measurably so.
+Genomic privacy is therefore relational as well as individual Source 3 Zhiyu Wan, James W. Hazel, Ellen Wright Clayton, Yevgeniy Vorobeychik and Murat Kantarcioglu, "Sociotechnical safeguards for genomic data privacy", Nature Reviews Genetics, 23, 2022 All sources accessed 10 July 2026. https://doi.org/10.1038/s41576-022-00455-y .
+A single sequence, broken thirty years from now, may retroactively expose a family that did not exist when the sequence was collected.

 What HNDL actually requires

-The most common misunderstanding about HNDL is that it is a future threat.
-It is not.
-It is a present operation whose consequences are deferred.
+The most common misunderstanding about HNDL is that it is only a future threat.
+It is better understood as a present collection strategy whose consequences are deferred Source 1 CISA, NSA and NIST, "Quantum-Readiness: Migration to Post-Quantum Cryptography", August 2023 All sources accessed 10 July 2026. https://www.cisa.gov/resources-tools/resources/quantum-readiness-migration-post-quantum-cryptography .

 To execute the harvest, an adversary does not need to compromise the database.
 They do not need to deploy malware on a research endpoint, phish an administrator, or exploit a vulnerability in a sequencing platform.
-None of the conventional detection signals fire.
-There is no incident to respond to.
+None of the conventional detection signals need fire.
+There may be no incident visible to the data holder.

 This is the most difficult thing to communicate to non-technical stakeholders.
-When the migration to post-quantum cryptography completes, it will not make the problem go away.
+When the migration to post-quantum cryptography completes, it will not make the historical problem disappear.
 It will stop adding to it.

 The cryptography is the easy part